What We Do

 Our Services

-MENTOR programs have developed conservation leadership across various issues, including the bushmeat trade, extractive industries, fisheries management, and the unique challenges of manatee, great ape, and pangolin conservation.
+MENTOR programs have developed conservation leadership across various issues, including the bushmeat trade, extractive industries, fisheries management, protected area management, and the unique challenges of manatee, great ape, pangolin, and bat conservation.
 Fellows earn post-graduate degrees, diplomas, or certificates from national and regional colleges and universities.
-Since launching in 2008, we have implemented seven MENTOR programs, with attendance by 61 Fellows from 11 African countries.
-The most recent program to be launched is MENTOR-Bat, which is global in scale.
+Since launching in 2008, we have completed seven MENTOR programs, with attendance by 61 Fellows from 11 African countries.
+The newest program to be launched is MENTOR-HAWLT (Holistically Addressing Wildlife Trafficking), located in Kenya.

 Our Projects and Initiatives